Capitalisk/ldem/README.md

-# ldex-framework
+# ldem
-Framework optimized for operating lisk-dex nodes
+Multi-process controller optimized for operating a node with many Lisk modules.
+Ideal for lisk-dex nodes.